denised/HeaterController/Readme.md

 This extremely simple project just attaches a temperature sensor to an ESP32-C3 and broadcasts the current temperature at intervals.

 ### Power Controller
-The main function of the power controller is to determine which heater elements) should be on.
+The main function of the power controller is to determine which heater element(s) should be on.
 Most of these heaters have two elements of two different wattages (mine are 650W and 850W), which can be turned on independently or together, resulting in three heating levels.
 The logic decides what level to set based on how far the current temperature is from the desired temperature.
 It also measures the temperature of the heater itself (using the onboard temp sensor on the ESP32 board itself) to keep the heater from getting too hot.

 ### Console
 Interaction with the heater controller is through the console, which is a very simple python program on the client side, and the matching module on the controller side.
 Almost all communication is done via broadcast UDP, which greatly simplifies setup and management.
 This works fine in a home WIFI environment like mine, but would obviously not be sufficient in larger or public networks.